-3. Independence can be demonstrated by the freedom from responsibility for the activity being audited or freedom from bias and conflict of interest.
+3 Independence can be demonstrated by the freedom from responsibility for the activity being audited or freedom from bias and conflict of interest.

-4. “Audit evidence” consists of records, statements of fact or other information which are relevant to the audit criteria and are verifiable; and “audit criteria” are the set of policies, procedures or requirements (2.2.7) used as a reference against which audit evidence is compared.
+4 “Audit evidence” consists of records, statements of fact or other information which are relevant to the audit criteria and are verifiable; and “audit criteria” are the set of policies, procedures or requirements (2.2.7) used as a reference against which audit evidence is compared.